Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 Local PC specifications:

-It is necessary to consistently perform all points.
+It is necessary to consistently follow all the points.

 1. Creating a repository with the CRYSTAL v1.0 project.